EQWorks/python-curriculum/01-immediate-applications.md

 ## Text Processing

-If using Python as a glorified calculator is not good enough for you, let's do some text processing.
+If using Python as a glorified calculator is not good enough for you, let us do some text processing.

 ```python
 >>> 'make puppies great again! 🐶'.upper()